 The Canadian #ChickenMafia charges 50% to 300% more for chicken than the same chicken available in the USA.
 As of Dec.
 31, 2013 there are 2,700 chicken factory farms operating under Canada's SM.

-- DFC (Dairy Farmers of Canada) One of the SM-5, there are 12,529 dairy farms operating in Canada.
+- DFC (Dairy Farmers of Canada) One of the SM-5, there are 11,280 dairy farms operating in Canada as of 2016.
+When Supply Management ("SM") was created in Jan 1972, there were 113,008 dairy farms.
+During SM's reign, 90% of Canadian dairy farms have disappeared.
+If SM was designed and intended to protect Canadian farms, it has failed miserably.
 Due to the government created monopolies for DFC, they are able to charge Canadians between 38% to 300% more for the various dairy products (fluid milk, cheese, butter, etc.).
-Here is their Feb 2014 DFC Update As of Dec.
-31, 2013 there are 12,529 dairy farms operating under SM.
-Under dysfunctional SM, Canadian dairy farms are an endangered species; their numbers have dropped 54% in the last 21 years, yet DFC claims to be the saviour of Canadian family dairy farms.
+Here is their Feb 2014 DFC Update

 - DFO (Dairy Farmers of Ontario) One of the SM-5, there are 3,980 dairy farms operating in Ontario as of 2013.
 Due to the government created monopolies for DFO, they are able to charge Canadians between 38% to 300% more for the various dairy products (fluid milk, cheese, butter, etc.).
 Here is their 2013 Annual Report